What are the best paints to use when decorating a home?

 Pros: Can be used on both metal and wood surfaces both indoors and outdoors.
 Durable high gloss finish.
 Budget friendly.

 Cons: Does not come in a gallon size so I use it mostly for smaller projects.

-- Furniture that you want to transform fast and need a durable finish.
+- You can use Beyond Paint All In One on furniture or cabinets that you want to transform fast and need a durable finish.

 - Damaged walls.
 It covers exceptionally well and the slight texture and matte/satin finish will hide problems.